15 Tips To Help You Fall Asleep Faster

 Sleep is one of the most important parts of our day, even if we're not conscious of it!
 Without sufficient sleep per night, our bodies, brains, and immune systems cannot function at their highest ability.

 A lack of sleep can have mild to significant side effects, including becoming more susceptible to disease, inability to focus throughout the day, and a general loss of energy and motivation.

 Combine lack of sleep with dehydration, a busy work schedule, and family life, and you'll be left running on empty.
-Prioritizing sleep and a nighttime routine is one of the best ways for you to not only ensure that you'll be getting the right amount of sleep but good quality sleep for a better tomorrow.
+Prioritizing sleep and a nighttime routine is one of the best ways for you to ensure that you’ll be getting high-quality, bountiful sleep for a better tomorrow.
 When you need an extra boost to support your body and mind, Kroma’s Perfect Fast Tea can help.
 With ginger for digestion and relaxation, turmeric for adaptogenic properties, and cinnamon and bergamot for the ultimate calm, this tea has everything you need to soothe your soul.